Complete the Free Application for Federal Student Aid (FAFSA) at www.fafsa.ed.gov.

 Please note, to be eligible for financial aid you will need to be accepted into a degree program.

-Students and parents should each apply for a PIN either before filing the FAFSA or during the filing process.
+Students and parents should each apply for an ID and password before filing the FAFSA.

 Am I Dependent or Independent?